chris-ouko/phase-1-project/README.md

 4. Enjoy adorable cat images with your selected preferences.

 5. Do not forget to like and comment on the cats you strike a connnection with!
 Use the like and comment buttons below the cat image once it loads.
+The like button is a gray heart that turns red when clicked to notify you that you've liked the image.

 ## Customization